-The Small Business Administration (SBA) provides some of the lowest loan rates among lenders for small-business financing — and we’ve spelled out those rates below.
+Small Business Administration (SBA) loans have some of the lowest interest rates for business financing.

-SBA loans, provided through lenders approved by the federal agency, are guaranteed by the SBA.
-Specifically, these loans are supported by an SBA loan guarantee of up to 90% of the amount a business owner borrows.
+These loans are provided through lenders approved by the federal agency and are supported by an SBA loan guarantee of up to 90% of the amount a business owner borrows.

-There’s a full breakdown of SBA loans on the agency’s website, where you’ll find details on:
+There’s a full breakdown of SBA loans on the agency’s website, where you’ll find details on the following:

 - Who qualifies for these loans

 - Maximum financing amount offered

 We’re going to focus specifically on SBA 7(a) and SBA CDC/504 loans.

 SBA 7(a) Loan Program

 This is the standard and most popular SBA loan program.
 It comes with a loan guaranty of 85% for loans up to $150,000 and 75% for loans greater than $150,000.
 However, SBA Express loans, a type of 7(a) loan, offer a maximum guaranty of 50% and 90% for Export Express loans.
 This guaranty reduces the risk for lenders extending funds to small businesses.